Gear positions in the driver display

-To be able to move the gear selector from the park position, the brake pedal must be depressed and the ignition position must be II.
+To select another gear position when the park position is selected, the brake pedal must be depressed and the ignition position must be II.

 The gearbox is mechanically blocked when the P position is engaged.
 Apply the parking brake first when the car is parked.

 Always use the parking brake when parking on an inclined surface.
 Engaging a gear or the automatic transmission's P position is not sufficient to hold the car stationary in all situations.

 The gear selector must be in P position to allow the car to be locked and alarmed.

 The system will change to P position automatically:

 - if the car is switched off in position D or R.